The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 Proposals can be submitted for one of two funding tiers:

-Energy Seed grant: This grant will provide up to $150,000 for a one-year project to seed new innovative research in an area noted below.
+Seed grant: This grant will provide up to $140,000 for a one-year project to seed new research.
 A letter of interest from a corporate partner is required.

-Energy Research grant: This grant will provide up to $250,000 per year for a duration of one to three years to advance innovative research in an area noted below.
+Research grant: This grant will provide up to $235,000 of internal funding per year for a duration of one to three years.
 Collaborative, interdisciplinary, forward-looking projects involving multiple faculty and highly engaged corporate partners are encouraged in this category.
-The successful proposals will have a minimum of 25% corporate contribution of the total project budget.
-A letter of intent from at least one corporate partner is required (see “Proposal Submission Guidelines” for additional detail).
+Projects at this tier must have a minimum of 25% corporate contribution towards the total project budget.
+A letter of intent from at least one corporate partner is required (see “Proposal Submission Instructions” for additional detail).

-Consideration will be given to proposals that are responsive to topics where energy research intersects with key areas such as decarbonization, infrastructure, data and information, materials, devices, systems, storage, or others, with clear connections to energy conversion, use, and management.
-Proposals will be evaluated based on intellectual merit, relevance to energy issues, quality of corporate engagement, and potential for industry impact or innovation.
+Consideration will be given to proposals that are responsive to topics where energy research intersects with key areas such as decarbonization, infrastructure, data and information, materials, devices, systems, storage, or others, with clear connections to sustainable energy conversion, use, and management.
+Of particular interest are proposals that address one or more of the Andlinger Center’s Research Initiatives:

 Eligibility

 Principal investigators (and co-PIs) must be full-time Princeton University faculty or research scholars.
+An individual may serve as investigator on no more than two proposals and may only be a lead investigator on one proposal.
 External collaborators are welcome but cannot receive funding from these awards.
 Researchers who have received a Research-tier award from the previous two cycles of this program are ineligible to serve as PI but may serve as a co-PI.
 Investigators who have previously received grants from the Andlinger Center must be up-to-date with report submissions before submitting a proposal in response to this call.

 Disallowance of Financial Conflict